Sea Turtle Conservation Volunteer Program in Sri Lanka

 Arrival and orientation

-The program orientation begins every Monday and volunteers need to arrive in Guatemala City on the day before orientation.
+The program orientation begins every Monday and volunteers need to arrive in Colombo anytime on the Saturday or Sunday before orientation.

 Volunteer schedule example